boyter/boyter.org/content/posts/2010-08-07-examples-of-bad-website-search.md

 ---
 I thought I would post some examples of websites with bad website search.
 Rather then pick on some small blogs lets go after the big boys.
 Starting with eBay.

-"There was a screenshot of ebay here at one point but now it is lost for all time.."
+> "There was a screenshot of ebay here at one point but now it is lost for all time... sorry"

 The link to the left is an example of a simple search I performed on eBay for an iPad.
 The search comes back pretty quickly which is good but has a few issues I will go through now.